A Robust and Constrained Multi-Agent Reinforcement Learning Electric Vehicle Rebalancing Method in AMoD Systems: Conclusion

 \section{Conclusion}

 It remains challenging to address AMoD system model uncertainties caused by EVs' unique charging patterns and AMoD systems' mobility dynamics in algorithm design.
-In this work, we design a robust and constrained multi-agent reinforcement learning framework to balance mobility supply-demand ratio and charging utilization rate, and minimize the rebalancing cost for EV AMoD systems under probability transition uncertainties.
+In this work, we design a robust and constrained multi-agent reinforcement learning framework to balance the mobility supply-demand ratio and the charging utilization rate, and minimize the rebalancing distance for EV AMoD systems under state transition uncertainties.
 We then design a robust and constrained MARL algorithm (ROCOMA) to train robust policies.
 Experiments show that our proposed robust algorithm can learn effective and robust rebalancing policies.

 { }